Showing posts with label Test Cases. Show all posts

 Tuesday, July 9, 2024

-Low Severity and High Priority Bugs in E-commerce Web Application
+High Priority and Low Severity Bugs in E-commerce Web Applications (With Examples)

 1. Typo on the Checkout Confirmation Page